 W. Boothby, An introduction to differentiable manifolds and Riemannian geometry.
 Second edition.
 Pure and Applied Mathematics, 120.
 Academic Press, Inc., Orlando,

 F. W. Warner, Foundations of differentiable manifolds and Lie groups.
 Corrected reprint of the 1971 edition.
 Graduate Texts in Mathematics, 94.
 Springer-Verlag, New

 York-Berlin, 1983. ix+272.

 M. P. Do Carmo, Riemannian Geometry, Birkhäuser, 1992.

 Theodore W. Gamelin, Complex Analysis, Springer, 2003.

-topics will be formally and rigorously presented.
-The course will give particular emphasis to application and computation aspects, while not letting out
+topics will be presented in a formal and rigorous way.
+There will be exercises using the elly platform.
+The course will give particular emphasis to the application and calculation aspects, while not neglecting

 Assessment methods and criteria

 The final exam consists of a written test and an oral exam.
 The evaluation of the written test is as follows: students who score between 24 and 30, achieve A.